You’ve come out of childbirth with a battle wound. This is just part of c-section recovery. How can you take care of it?

 You will be given pain killers to take home too.
 Take them as directed.
 You may feel that you have no pain and therefore no need for them but as I said earlier, do not interrupt the course of your medication without your doctor’s advice.

 - Eating: Try to avoid foods that produce gas.
 You don’t want gas when you are postpartum with a C-Section.
 The gas will push against your incision from the inside giving your more pain and also a bloated stomach which means your incision being stretched.
 After coming home too avoid the gassy foods.
 The gas then, although there will be no pain in your incision, will make your stomach bloat up and since you have been pregnant and your muscles are still lax, it will give you a protruding belly.
 In the long run, you’ll have trouble sucking it back in.
+The best thing to do about gas is to walk as much as you can and drink lots of water.
+Remember if you are breastfeeding, you may be dehydrate too.

 - Posture: Sit straight.
 Because when you slunch over, you will be pushing your abdominal muscles together.
 It will be painful and it will be bad for your tummy that is trying to tighten up.
 Also you will give yourself a bad back.
 Then, there is bad posture for breatfeeding too.
 If you sit slouched then your baby cannot latch on properly which will give you breastfeeding problems.